The BSP’s Journal is now to be overseen by a new editorial collective with Darian Meacham appointed as our editor-in-chief.

 Darian will be responsible for the orientation and character for the journal going forwards, ensuring continuity across and within issues, overseeing standards, organising editing schedules, receiving incoming submissions and assigning relevant issue editors.
 He will be the point of contact for our publisher Taylor & Francis, reporting on the JBSP to the president, and at the BSP’s executive meetings and AGMs.

-While the rest of the editorial collective is in the early stages of formation, so far other members will include Keith Crome (former BSP president), Andrea Rehberg (current Reviews Editor), Matt Bernard (current BSP Secretary) and Michaela Summa.
+While the rest of the editorial collective is in the early stages of formation, so far other members will include Keith Crome (former BSP president), Andrea Rehberg (who continues in her current role as Reviews Editor), Matt Bernard (also the current BSP Secretary) and Michaela Summa.
 In addition, former JBSP editor Ullrich Haase has kindly agreed to continue his association with the journal, and will joined by another member of the BSP executive, William Large.

 Dr Crome is principal lecturer in philosophy at Manchester Metropolitan University (MMU) and is the author of Lyotard and Greek Thought (2004), and – with James Williams – The Lyotard Reader and Guide (2006).
 Dr Rehberg is lecturer in philosophy at Newcastle University, and as well as her work with the BSP is a member of the executive of the Society for European Philosophy and the Friedrich Nietzsche Society.
 Dr Barnard is an associate lecturer in philosophy at MMU, and has recently been awarded his PhD on Heidegger and freedom.
 Michaela Summa is junior professor for theoretical philosophy at the University of Würzburg, and author of Spatio-Temporal Intertwining: Husserl’s Transcendental Aesthetic (2014).
 Dr William Large is reader in continental philosophy at the University of Gloucestershire, and author of Levinas’ “Totality and Infinity” (2015).